Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 To help you find the best CPU fan, we purchased 20 different options and spent over 20 hours testing them within our own PCs.
+This led us to our best CPU fans of 2020.
 This testing included best installation and performance in a variety of different conditions, including overclocking your processor.
-During our tests, we focused on ease of installation, reliable performance and design aesthetics.
+During our tests, we focused on ease of installation, reliable performance, and design aesthetics.
 We also took into account product warranties and air vs. liquid cooling.
+Overall, by the end of our guide, you’ll know enough to purchase one of the best CPU coolers for yourself.

 In the end, the Noctua NH-U12S CPU fan is our top pick.
 This cooler works well with even the fastest processors, including the Intel Core i9-9900K.
-It’s also ultra quiet and provides an extra-long warranty.
-Keep reading below to learn more about the Noctua CPU fan and the other best CPU fans on our list.
+It’s also ultra-quiet and provides an extra-long warranty.
+Keep reading below to learn more about the Noctua CPU fan and the other quality computer accessories on our list.

 Award: TOP PICK